PATCO Controller Wins job back at

 professionally skilled in the service they provide to the flying public.

-PATCO has always fully supported the contract tower program and the professional
+Our Union has always supported the contract tower program and the professional

 controllers behind the scenes.
 The Union will continue to work with all